Signatures, Lipschitz-free spaces, and paths of persistence diagrams: Methods for Application to Data

 \section{Methods for Application to Data}

 The previous section provided the framework to theoretically study bounded variation paths of persistence diagrams by defining the signature of these paths.
 In this section, we focus on adapting these tools to provide computable methods for data analysis.
-Motivated by the observation that persistence diagrams can be viewed as measures, we introduce the \emph{moment map}, a stable and injective feature map into a Hilbert space which computes all the moments of a persistence diagram.
 Here we make two modifications to the space of persistence diagrams: \begin{enumerate} \item We use birth/lifetime coordinates rather than birth/death coordinates.
-Lifetime coordinates provide a more interpretable feature, and simplify the description of partial Wasserstein metrics, as the distance to the boundary is simply the lifetime coordinate.
-Birth/lifetime coordinates have previously been used in the description of persistence images~\cite{adams_persistence_2017}. \item We use bounded persistence diagrams, supported in the space
+Lifetime (or persistence) coordinates are more interpretable, and simplify the description of partial Wasserstein metrics, as the distance to the boundary is simply the lifetime coordinate.
+Birth/lifetime coordinates have previously been used in the description of persistence images~\cite{adams_persistence_2017}. \item We use bounded persistence diagrams, which are supported on the metric pair

-In practical applications, this is a mild assumption since we often work with finite metric spaces built from data.
-The boundedness assumption allows us to provide stability results. \end{enumerate}
+where $T> 0$.
+We use $(b,p) \in \Omega_T$ to refer to \emph{birth} and \emph{persistence}.
+Furthermore, let $(\wOmega_T, *)$ denote the corresponding quotient metric space.
+In practical applications, this is a mild assumption since we often work with finite metric spaces built from data. \end{enumerate}

-We then recall the discrete path signature, introduced in~\cite{kiraly_kernels_2019} and also studied in~\cite{diehl_time-warping_2020}.
-We discuss computational aspects of the path signature, and discuss its application to time-varying persistence diagrams.
+We begin by introducing a novel feature map for static persistence diagrams by computing all moments.
+We then recall the discrete path signature~\cite{kiraly_kernels_2019}, discuss computational aspects of the path signature, and discuss its application to time-varying persistence diagrams.